 Although tropical fish and dazzling corals are part of the draw, you can also dive with whale sharks and Mantas in this area, too.
-Take shore dives from your resort (or my personal favorite, the local islands), or take a liveaboard to hit all the best spots.
+Take shore dives from your resort, or take a liveaboard to hit all the best spots.

 13. Fuvahmulah, The Maldives

 Speaking of the Maldives, if you’re a true diving aficionado, you can’t leave without stopping by Fuvahmulah to dive with pelagic sharks.
 This is truly one of the hands-down best places in the world to dive with Tiger and Thresher sharks.

 The accommodation is somewhat basic, and this is a local island where you won’t be able to wear a bikini on the beach, but it does offer an opportunity for local interaction that many who visit the Maldives don’t get to have.

 Sipadan in Malaysian Borneo is famous for a reason – the protected marine area is incredible for large schools of fish, the occasional hammerhead, and HUGE turtles.